Why do we need facilitation anyway?

 Everyone in business has at some point in their working lives come out of a meeting feeling it was a big waste of time (unless of course, they used it to catch up on some much-needed sleep!).
 People get frustrated, bored, lazy or just plain cynical when meetings don't accomplish much and there's little to inspire or motivate.

-Good facilitators see and hear not only the obvious, but are tuned in to what else might be going on that isn't quite so apparent.
-They are skilled in interpreting the difficulties, resolving conflict, cutting through time wasting and diversionary tactics and, most importantly, enabling people to reach agreements and develop new practises that will work.
+Good facilitators see and hear not only the obvious but are tuned in to what else might be going on that isn't quite so apparent.
+They are skilled in interpreting the difficulties, resolving conflict, cutting through time-wasting and diversionary tactics and, most importantly, enabling people to reach agreements and develop new practices that will work.

 So think about the more important and crucial meetings in your workplace where everyone keeps going 'round in circles, and then imagine what clarity you could bring in the role of facilitator.